How to set prices on Airbnb?

 - It’s critical to know what annual income the owner expects (Read more here on why we must know this).

-- We use the owner’s annual income, plug it into our income calculator and see what seasonal Airbnb rates and occupancy are required to achieve it.
+- We use the owner’s annual income, plug it into our income calculator, and see what seasonal Airbnb rates and occupancy are required to achieve it.
 We start off using 35% occupancy as a guide and we adjust the rates to try and achieve this owner income.
-If we can generate the annual expected income at 35% occupancy and the rates are very competitive we know we have a great opportunity to meet or exceed the owner income expectations during year one.
-If during year one, we need 40% occupancy or higher to achieve the owner’s income goal, we know this owner – agent relationship may not last very well.
+If we can generate the annual expected income at 35% occupancy and the rates are very competitive we know we have a great opportunity to meet or exceed the owner income expectations during the year one.
+If during year one, we need 40% occupancy or higher to achieve the owner’s income goal, we know this owner-agent relationship may not last very well.
 Either the owner should lower her expectations or we would decline.

 Airbnb Pricing Strategy Philosophy Part 1